-Job Opportunities for Transit and Intercity Bus Drivers
+Job Outlook for Transit and Intercity Bus Drivers

-There were about 179,300 jobs for Transit and Intercity Bus Driver in 2016 (in the United States).
+In 2016, there was an estimated number of 179,300 jobs in the United States for Transit and Intercity Bus Driver.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 16,100 new jobs for Transit and Intercity Bus Driver by 2026.
 There will be an estimated 24,000 positions for Transit and Intercity Bus Driver per year.

 The states with the most job growth for Transit and Intercity Bus Driver are Georgia, Nevada, and Wyoming.
 Watch out if you plan on working in New Jersey, Wisconsin, or Maryland.
 These states have the worst job growth for this type of profession.